mosaicnetworks/monetd/docs/quickstart.rst

-The monetd respository contains the tools necessary to run and maintain a validator in a Monet network.
+The monetd respository contains the tools necessary to run and maintain a validator in a Monet network:

-They naturally divide into 2 sections:

-+ :ref:`monetcli_rst` -- the swiss army knife of utilities
 + :ref:`monetd_rst` -- the hub server process
++ :ref:`monetcli_rst` -- the swiss army knife of utilities to configure monetd

 Full details can be found at the links above, but the Quick Start section below may provide some useful insights.